-Some of the garden’s highlights are the Neptune’s Fountain and the Gloriette atop of Schonbrunn hill.
+Some highlights of Schonbrunner gardens are the Neptune’s Fountain and the Gloriette atop of Schonbrunn hill.

 It takes a little more walking from the fountain to the Gloriette which was built as a war memorial and the centre portion is now being use as a café.

 The Gloriette offers some great surrounding view of Schloss Schonbrunn.